 Complete a task you’ve been putting off.
 You’ll feel so much better afterwards.

 Place something meaningful in areas where you spend a lot of time.
 This isn’t something you’ll do every day, but surrounding yourself with objects that mean something to you or make you feel happy will have a daily payoff.
 I keep a framed photograph of my grandmother holding me as a baby near my desk.
 It always makes me smile!

 Eat when you’re hungry.
 Denying yourself food–or any kind of self-punishment–is a bad and dangerous habit.
 If you work outside of your home and have the time and means, pack yourself a lunch.
-I bought slim gray lunchbox on Amazon (mine is out of stock but this one is similar) and take things like carrots, salad, cookies—whatever fits in the compartments!
+I bought slim gray lunchbox on Amazon and take things like carrots, salad, cookies—whatever fits in the compartments!
 I’m also a big fan of energy shakes.
 I drink Huel (that link will give you $10 off if you’d like to try it—or just Google).